X-Lemon-X/StmEpic/docs/pages/geting_started.md

 - Drivers/
 - Middlewares/
 - project_name.ioc
-- startup_stm32xxx.s
+- startup_stm32yyxx.s
   ...

 ```

 8. The project is configured to be built with CMake, However the C++ language is not enabled yet
    so We still have to add our libraries and source files to the project.
+Check the next section for more details (Adding C++ support).

 ## Adding C++ support